Updated: Jan 10

 “So why exactly is core strength so important?”

 Usually I am asked about developing core strength, this is the first time I’ve been asked one of the most important of all questions, “Why?”

 To really answer, first of all we all need to be on the same page as to what exactly the “core” is, I personally use three definitions dependent on the context I’m working from.

 Lets go over these three definitions:

 This idea came to me while teaching seminar on Kettlebells to group one day.
 I asked the group, who were mainly young fitness instructors for their opinions on how to define the “core” Needless to say I got a lot of blank looks followed by stumbling descriptions and a lot of pointing at the stomach.

 At that moment I grabbed my water bottle and used it to illustrate a simple view of the core as a singular unit as opposed to a jumble of parts.
 Here’s a short version how the speech goes

 A plastic water bottle, even an empty one, can support a good portion of my bodyweight without any issue.
 Assuming I can balance on it, it can support my entire bodyweight with a degree of deformity occurring.
-Now if put the tiniest hole in the bottle, or simply unseal the lid, it will collapse under a fraction of that weight.
-How does the sealed bottle hold me up where an open one collapses?
-It is after all the same bottle made of the same thin plastic.

 A sealed empty plastic bottle supporting a 10kg plate